Krevil/MapVariantIDSwitcher/README.md

 ## Install

 Place it within your Excession install folder.
-It needs to be there so that it can use the ManagedUFL.dll file which I cannot distribute.
+It needs to be there so that it can use the Excession DLL files which I cannot distribute.

 ## Usage
 * Set the Game Engine for the game you're targeting